 Do all the prep work in advance or even the night before.
 Store each component in airtight containers in the fridge.

-When ready to eat, simply assemble the sandwich and toast it fresh.
+When ready to eat, simply assemble and toast it fresh.
 This keeps the bread crisp and the flavors vibrant!

 Lightly toast or grill the bread before assembling.
 This creates a barrier and helps it stay firm.

-Let the sandwich cool completely before packing.
-Warm sandwiches create steam inside the lunchbox, making the bread soggy.
+Let it cool completely before packing.
+If you pack them warm, they will create steam inside the lunchbox, making the bread soggy.

 Pat the vegetables dry-especially cucumbers and tomatoes-before layering.
 Removing excess moisture goes a long way.